Gary Trent Jr.: College career

-Following Duke's loss in the 2018 NCAA men's basketball tournament, Trent announced his intention to forgo his final three seasons of collegiate eligibility and declare for the 2018 NBA draft, where he was expected to be a first round selection.
+Duke entered the 2018 NCAA men's basketball tournament as the #2 seed in the Midwest.
+In the tournament, the Duke team defeated the Iona, Rhode Island, and Syracuse, thereby advancing to the 4th round.
+In the Elite Eight, they lost to Kansas in overtime.

+Afterward, all five Duke starters announced they would pursue a career in professional basketball.
+These included one senior, Grayson Allen, and four freshmen: Trent, along with teammates Marvin Bagley III, Wendell Carter, Jr, and Trevon Duval.

 Professional career

 Portland Trail Blazers (2018–2021)

 On June 21, 2018, Trent Jr. was drafted by the Sacramento Kings with the 37th overall selection in the 2018 NBA draft.
 He was subsequently traded to the Portland Trail Blazers.
 Trent Jr. signed with the Trail Blazers to a three-year deal on July 6.

-On July 6, he scored 16 points in his NBA Summer League debut against the Utah Jazz.
-On 4 November 2018, Trent Jr. made his NBA debut in a home game against the Minnesota Timberwolves.
-On January 21, 2019, the Blazers assigned him to the Texas Legends for an NBA G League.
-Trent Jr. would return to the NBA and appeared in 15 games for Portland.
+During his rookie year, Trent played in 15 NBA games, averaging 2.7 points per game.
+Much of the season, the Blazers assigned him to the Texas Legends for an NBA G League.

-On January 18, 2020, Trent Jr. scored a then career-high 30 points in a 106–119 loss to the Oklahoma City Thunder with five rebounds, three steals, an assist and a block.
-In his second year, Trent Jr. appeared in 61 games and 5 playoff games.
+During his 2nd and 3rd years in the NBA, Trent's numbers significantly improved.
+He averaged 22 minutes and 8.9 points per game in the 2019–2020 season and 31 minutes and 15 points per game during his 3rd season.